MaxFour/Music-Player/Privacy.md

 Music-Player is a simple player with useful features based on Phonograph, without Google Services and without data collection.
 This project is developed by Max_Four from Navoi, Uzbekistan.

-This project is inspired from an open source project "Phonograph" hence this software was forked from the original phonograph music player
+This project is inspired from an open source project "Phonograph" hence this software was forked from the original Phonograph Music Player

 Music-Player contain these features